ahwingo/wingobot/README.md

 --game_output_dir:             The directory to save self play games, in h5 format, to.
 ```

-NOTE: Self play is an extremely resource intensive process.
+NOTE: Self play is an extremely resource-intensive process.
 Systems with many CPU cores and lots of memory are recommended, but not required.
 The image below shows the processing load caused by self play on the author's computer, running 256 simultaneous game
 threads, each 128 moves long, with 64 MCTS simulations per leading-bot move.
-The peaks indicate the point at which moves are made and Monte Carlo search trees are reallocated.
+The peaks indicate the points at which moves are made and Monte Carlo search trees are reallocated.

 ![Self Play Processing Load](analysis/images/wingobot_training.png)